 Figure 1.
 Delegate Certificate Management Flow

 Figure 1 shows the case where the TNSP issues a delegate end-entity certificate to the VoIP entity.
 The TNSP can also issue a delegate CA certificate to a Subordinate CA hosted by a VoIP Entity such as a reseller.
 The reseller can then use the delegate CA certificate as the parent to additional child delegate certificates issued to the reseller’s customers.

+Delegate Certificate Management for Toll-Free Number Example

+Figure 2 shows a high-level overview of the process for issuing delegate end-entity certificates to a VoIP Entity for a Toll-Free number.

+Figure 2.
+Resp Org issues Delegate Certificate for Toll-Free Number

+The procedure in Figure 2 is performed when TNSP-a as Resp Org (with Resp Org ID JTN01) assigns Toll-Free number 1-800-555-1212 to Enterprise PBX-1, as follows:

+1) Subordinate CA (hosted by the Resp Org) obtains SPC Token (SPC=JTN01) from STI-PA

+2) Subordinate CA uses the SPC Token to obtain CA certificate from STI-CA

+3) Subordinate CA issues delegate end-entity certificate to PBX-1 (TN = 1-800-555-1212)

 Delegate Certificate Management